VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCItemField.en.md

 ### Unload initiator

 1. Open the Unload Collider item and press "Generate Unload Collider" to generate an area collider to be used for loading.
-2. Set the generated collider for unloading as a child object of HEOField and adjust the position and range.
+2. Set the generated collider for unloading as a child object of VKC Item Field and adjust the position and range.

 !!! note caution
      The set colliders can be deleted from the list by pressing the X button on the right side of each item, but the objects will remain and must be deleted manually.